AtomGPT: Atomistic Generative Pre-trained Transformer for Forward and Inverse Materials Design

 In Eq.~\ref{eq:mad}, the parameter $\mu^*$ is the effective Coulomb potential parameter, which we take as 0.1.
 It is important to note that the robustness of this workflow was heavily benchmarked against experimental data and higher levels of theory in ref. \cite{choudhary2022designing,2dsc,wines2023inverse,wines2023data}, which indicates that the training data for these deep learning models is of high quality, given the level of theory used to produce the data.

-We find a $T_C$ of 4.76 K for Nb$_2$B and observe no negative modes in the phonon density of states curve suggesting dynamical stability.
-Similar DFT calculations can be performed for other structures as we populate more candidates, which can then be added to the JARVIS-DFT Superconductor database \cite{choudhary2022designing,2dsc,wines2023inverse,wines2023data}.
+The $T_C$ for Nb$_2$B is predicted to be 4.76 K with no negative modes in the phonon density of states curve suggesting dynamical stability.
+Similar DFT calculations can be performed for other structures after populating more candidates, which can then be added to the JARVIS-DFT Superconductor database \cite{choudhary2022designing,2dsc,wines2023inverse,wines2023data}.
 Moreover, we can extend this workflow to include other candidate systems, such as nitrides and carbides.
 As the database of superconductors expands, both forward and inverse models have the potential for further improvement, which is necessary for enhanced predictions.
 After DFT validation, we can recommend these computationally discovered candidates for experimental synthesis.
 Superconductor design remains one of the most fascinating areas of research in physics and chemistry.
 Our work here serves as a proof-of-concept that demonstrates the potential of LLM models, such as GPTs, to accelerate superconductor materials design.
-Moreover, it can be easily extended to other classes of materials such as alloys, semiconductors, themoelectrics, dielectrics, piezoelectrics, solar cells etc.
+Moreover, it can be easily extended to other classes of materials such as alloys, semiconductors, themoelectrics, dielectrics, piezoelectrics, solar cells and so on.
+Additionally, AtomGPT's application of AtomGPT for defect \cite{choudhary2023can} and interface \cite{D4DD00031E} materials design can also be interesting areas of research in the future.